 The time building up towards your quinceañera can be exhausting, exciting, and nerve-wracking.
 Our heads are filled with so many ideas of every detail of the big day (as if you have time to stress about anything else!).
 Throughout your planning journey, you should set aside some time to relax and enjoy some time with your friends and family, so you can stress less.
 Why not check something off your to-do list at the same time?
-DIY Floral Crown Headdresses are both fun and productive.
+Making a DIY Flower Crowns Floral Headdress is both fun and productive.
 So grab your glue gun, it’s time for some DIY Flower Crowns!

 There are many different types of floral crowns, the four most popular styles of DIY Floral Headdress being the following:

 The first flower crown (the Halo) can be created by using Zip-Ties.
 Who would have thought this amazing halo effect is created simply by fastening your headband to some zip ties?
 Not us!
 Halo headdresses were very popular at the 2018 Met Gala where the theme was “Heavenly Bodies, Fashion, and the Catholic Imagination”.
 This style would be great for any princess theme quinceanera: it can serve as a replacement for your tiara – and you can color coordinate with your decor! #quincegoals

 This style is great for fancy events.
 It reveals such elegance as it is tilted to the side and can even replace a bride’s veil.
 You can create a dazzling headdress by adding flowers that match the colors of your event.
 You can also add a spectacular piece of jewelry, and a piece of tulle or chiffon.
 This type of style would be great for any event with a Renaissance theme or for those obsessed with a Royalty Theme.